Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 if __name__ == '__main__':
     app.run()
 ```
 Explanation of the task: This problem tests the candidate's ability to design and implement a RESTful API using Flask, a popular web framework in Python, and assesses their understanding of CRUD operations and database management.
+- wizard-vicuna-13B-GPTQ (using oobabooga/text-generation-webui) : 8.5
+- WizardCoder-15B-1.0-GPTQ (using oobabooga/text-generation-webui) : 4
+- Redmond-Hermes-Coder-GPTQ (using oobabooga/text-generation-webui) : 9.5